ikem-krueger/ikem-krueger.github.io/_posts/2024-09-08-fix-evolution-not-starting.md

 The problems are two-fold:

-1. Accessing `/root/.cache/at-spi/bus_0.0`
+1. Evolution tries to access `/root/.cache/at-spi/bus_0.0`
-2. Webkit no longer allows disabling the sandbox
+2. Evolution uses a Webkit version, which no longer allows disabling the sandbox

 Both can be worked around by setting two variables: